gianniceresa/docker-images/OracleAnalyticsServer/README.md

 Sample Docker build files to facilitate installation, configuration, and environment setup for DevOps users.
 For more information about Oracle Analytic Server please see the [Oracle Analytics Server](https://docs.oracle.com/en/middleware/bi/analytics-server/books.html).

 ## How to build and run
-This project offers sample Dockerfiles for OAS (v5.5.0 and v5.9.0).
+This project offers sample Dockerfiles for OAS (v5.5.0, v5.9.0 and v.6.4.0).
 To assist in building the images, you can use the [buildDockerImage.sh](buildDockerImage.sh) script.
 See below for instructions and usage.

 The `buildDockerImage.sh` script is just a utility shell script that performs MD5 checks and is an easy way for beginners to get started.
 Expert users are welcome to directly call `docker build` with their prefered set of parameters.

 ### Building Oracle Analytics Server Docker Install Images
 **IMPORTANT:** You will have to provide the installation binaries of Oracle Analytics Server and put them into the `<version>` folder.
 You only need to provide the binaries for the version you are going to install.
-You also have to make sure to have internet connectivity for yum.
-You also need to provide the RPM of the Oracle JDK version you want to use.
+You also have to make sure to have internet connectivity for yum/dnf.
+You also need to provide the RPM of the Oracle JDK version you want to use and the needed patches.

 Before you build the image make sure that you have provided the installation binaries and put them into the right folder.
 Once you have chosen which version you want to build an image of, run the **buildDockerImage.sh** script as root or with `sudo` privileges (if your user isn't allowed to execute docker directly):
 ```